nwsw/nwcplugin-api/api/nwc.ntnidx.md

  - **dynamic**
    <br>This matches any dynamic.

-If a match is found, then the `ntnptr` object is moved to this new position, and true is returned.
+If a match is found, then the `ntnidx` object is moved to this new position, and true is returned.

-If a match is not found, then the `ntnptr` object is unchanged, and false is returned.
+If a match is not found, then the `ntnidx` object is unchanged, and false is returned.